Do You Need An Academic Boost?

 - Stop by the Academic Skills Center, Mulligan 94, for an appointment to see Mrs. Wilmes, the Tutorial Coordinator.

 - Complete one tutor orientation training session as a prerequisite before tutoring begins.
-New tutor training is currently scheduled for January 21 and 22, from 4-6:30 in McGowan 104.
+New tutor orientation training sessions are currently scheduled from 4-6:30 p.m. on September 2nd and 3rd, .

 - Contingent upon the requests and availability of tutors in specific subjects, you can start working immediately after training.